Does Steam Kill Viruses?

-Before you take a handheld steamer to every surface in your home, find out what the experts have to say about steam's ability to kill viruses.
+Before you take a handheld steamer to every surface in your home, find out what the experts have to say about whether steam can really kill viruses.

-If you didn't stock up on bleach wipes and cleaning sprays before the big rush of panic buying, you're probably frantically Googling "Does Vinegar Kill Viruses?".
-If you're looking for other alternative cleaning solutions, one idea that's been circulating online lately is steamers.
-Yes, those things you use to get wrinkles out of clothes.
+If you didn't stock up on bleach wipes and cleaning sprays before the big rush of panic buying, you're probably familiar with Googling "Does Vinegar Kill Viruses?"
+But what about steam?
+But one other alternative idea that's been circulating for some time now is steam.
+Yes, we're talking about that vapor that cooks broccoli and gets wrinkles out of clothes.
+So, does steam kill viruses?

-Some companies that make steamers claim that a blast with a steamer on soft surfaces such as upholstery can kill up to 99.9 percent of pathogens—which, for comparison, is the same track record claimed by many makers of bleach wipes and disinfectant sprays.
-Companies don't go as far as to say that steamers can work on hard surfaces or take out SARS-CoV-2, the virus that causes COVID-19 (aka novel coronavirus), but this does leave us wondering about utilizing this common household tool for virus protection backup.
+Some companies that make steamers claim that a blast with a steamer on soft surfaces such as upholstery can kill up to 99.9 percent of pathogens — which, for comparison, is the same track record claimed by many makers of bleach wipes and disinfectant sprays.
+Companies don't go as far as to say that steam can kill viruses on hard surfaces or take out SARS-CoV-2, the virus that causes COVID-19 (aka novel coronavirus), but this does beg the question does steam kill viruses enough to utilize it as a backup virus protection tool?

-Using a steamer seems like a great cleaning solution if you don't have disinfectants handy or even if you prefer to clean your place without chemicals, but can steam really kill viruses?
+Using a steamer seems like a great cleaning solution if you don't have disinfectants handy or even if you prefer to clean your place without chemicals, but what do experts have to say?

 Actually, under certain circumstances, yes.
 "We use steam under pressure to kill viruses in autoclaves," says William Schaffner, M.D., an infectious disease specialist and professor at the Vanderbilt University School of Medicine.
 (An autoclave is a medical device that uses steam to sterilize equipment and other objects.)
 "Steam is how we sterilize medical equipment that we use in the laboratory," says Dr. Schaffner.
 (To get the germs and grime off your phone, use these cleaning tips.)